Salem Parkway (North Carolina): Salem Parkway

-NCDOT had also decided that once construction was completed, that I-40 Business would be decommissioned and a new name would be given to the freeway alongside the existing US 421 designation.
+NCDOT had also decided that once construction was completed, I-40 Business would be decommissioned and a new name would be given to the route, alongside the existing US 421 designation.
 The rationale was the continued confusion locals and travelers have between I-40 and I-40 Business.
-In November 2015, the residents of Winston-Salem metro area were allowed to submit a nomination for a new name, with a January 30, 2016, deadline.
-A selection committee, which included appointments from Winston-Salem and Kernersville, whittled the list to just four for another public vote.
+In November 2015, the residents of the Winston-Salem metro area were allowed to submit a nomination for a new name, with a January 30, 2016, deadline.
+A selection committee, which included appointees from Winston-Salem and Kernersville, whittled the list to just four for another public vote.
 The eventual four finalist names were: Golden Leaf Parkway, alluding to the region's tobacco-growing and processing heritage; Innovation Highway, showing the high-tech aspirations of the area; Piedmont Corridor, identifying geographic location in a highly developed part of the state, and Salem Parkway, which refers to the Moravian settlement founded in 1766.
-On October 21, 2016, Governor Pat McCrory announced, at the project's ground breaking event, the new name of the freeway as the Salem Parkway; which was the overwhelming favorite, receiving 53% of the vote.
-This name change took place when the highway reopened on February 2, 2020, though new signs would show the Salem Parkway name once installed, with new signage outside of the project area having had been changed in late December 2019.
+On October 21, 2016, Governor Pat McCrory announced, at the project's ground breaking event, the new name, which had been chosen to be the Salem Parkway; which was the overwhelming favorite, receiving 53% of the vote.
+Interstate 40 Business remained the designation of the freeway during the rest of the 2010s.
+Salem Parkway billing, took place when the highway reopened on February 2, 2020, though new signs would show the Salem Parkway name once installed, with new signage outside of the project area having had been changed in late December 2019.